Rapid Support Forces: Violations during the 2023 Sudan conflict

-Capture of al-Fashir
+Capture of El Fasher

-After an 18-month siege, in October 2025, the RSF captured the city of Al Fashir, the largest city in the Darfur region.
+After an 18-month siege, in October 2025, the RSF captured the city of El Fasher, the largest city in the Darfur region.
 Reports contained accounts of massacres of unarmed, non-Arab civilian communities and other large-scale atrocities.
 Systematic killings were committed, the RSF tortured and shot civilians who attempted to leave.
 In October, they committed systematic massacres in a major hospital.
 Sudan Doctors Network and international researchers say RSF fighters killed unarmed people because of their ethnicity, carried out door-to-door raids and executions, and committed acts of sexual violence against women and girls.
-A report which contained satellite imagery of al-Fashir which was analyzed by Yale University's Humanitarian Research Lab (HRL) stated that swaths of civilians had been killed in the Daraja Oula area.
-The HRL believes that "the actions by [the] RSF... may be consistent with war crimes and crimes against humanity (CAH) and may rise to the level of genocide.”
-According to estimates, the RSF takeover has resulted in over 2,000 civilian deaths, sparking widespread ethnic violence, and deepening the humanitarian crisis.
+A report which contained satellite imagery of El Fasher which was analyzed by Yale University's Humanitarian Research Lab (HRL) stated that swaths of civilians had been killed in the Daraja Oula area.
+The HRL believes that "the actions by [the] RSF ... may be consistent with war crimes and crimes against humanity (CAH) and may rise to the level of genocide."

+RSF fighters reportedly executed at least 460 patients and staff inside the city's last functioning hospital.
+According to initial estimates, the RSF takeover has resulted in over 2,000 civilian deaths, sparking widespread ethnic violence, and deepening the humanitarian crisis.
 Arab states and human rights groups have condemned these actions.
+Analysis of satellite imagery suggested that the RSF disposed of tens of thousands of bodies through burial and incineration to cover up mass killings.
+As of December 2025, some tracking estimates place the total deaths from the El Fasher massacre between 60,000 and 68,000+.

+Forced recruitment

+Since the outbreak of the war in April 2023, the RSF has intensified forced recruitment campaigns in areas under its control, especially in Darfur, Kordofan, and Gezira State, and has often targeted men and boys through abductions, coercion, and threats.
+Reports have described people being taken from homes, villages, and camps for internally displaced persons and forced into combat or support roles under threat of execution or torture.
+Those who refused recruitment or tried to escape faced killings, torture, enforced disappearance, and other reprisals, while communities associated with them were also subjected to looting, torching, sexual violence, and forced displacement.
+Young males, displaced persons, and people in RSF-held areas were considered especially vulnerable.